 - INSOMNIA & CHRONIC FATIGUE: Chronic Fatigue Syndrome (a name often used synonymously with Fibromyalgia) and insomnia are so ubiquitous to Fibromyalgia, that over 90% suffer with these two problems.
 Because of this, other problems develop because of poor sleep.
 These include cognitive problems, memory lapses (Fibro Fog), and a complete lack of energy that is not relieved by sleeping.
 These people are literally exhausted all the time, but unable to sleep well.
 This is why they are one of the main group who takes SLEEPING PILLS.
 It is also common for them to deal with SLEEP APNEA.

 - MIND AND BRAIN: As you have seen, there are psychological as well as physical aspects associated with fibromyalgia (DEPRESSION, ANXIETY, memory issues, Fibro Fog, etc).
 Dr. Yanus reported to a meeting of the American College of Rheumatolgy that an 11 year study of 307 patients evaluated over an 11-year period, showed both physical and psychological problems are commonly associated with Fibromyalgia.

 - RIDICULOUS DIAGNOSTIC CRITERIA: Because the standard medical tests for diagnosing fibromyalgia are not so hot, diagnosis focuses on tender points.
 This means that the medical diagnosis of fibromyalgia is solely based on symptoms; making it a very easy thing to fake for those who would rather collect Social Security Disability than work for a living.
 In 1990, the American College of Rheumatology established a definitive criteria to diagnose fibromyalgia:

 - A HISTORY OF WIDESPREAD PAIN: The pain must be in all four quadrants of the body (e.g. above the waist on both sides; below the waist on both sides of the body) for three months or more.

-- Pain at 11 of 18 tender point sites: (the same points that are seen on our site banner at the very top of the page)
+- PAIN AT “OFFICIAL” TENDER POINTS: (the same points that are seen on our site banner at the very top of the page)